Diversity and Inclusion - Our People

 Female Executive of the Year

-Sue Yannaccone, president and CEO of ERA Real Estate, was named a Bronze winner in the Female Executive of the Year category in the 13th annual Stevie Awards for Women in Business.
+Sue Yannaccone, regional EVP, Eastern Seaboard and Midwest regions of Coldwell Banker/NRT, was named a Bronze winner in the Female Executive of the Year category in the 13th annual Stevie Awards for Women in Business.
 She was also named among the 2016 Women Worth Watching by the Profiles in Diversity Journal.

 NAGLREP Advisory Board Member